CaptainPen/react-weather/README.md

  ### Application:

  - Locally stores a list of monitored cities (local-storage);
- - Stores a local cache of weather data in monitored cities (local-storage).
+ - Stores a local cache of weather data in monitored cities (local-storage);
+ - Periodically updates weather data in tracked cities.

  List of cities `city.json` is connected locally and stored in the project folder.
 An open API is used as a data source: https://openweathermap.org.